 When a determination is made by a public official with the authority to do so that the air quality index or heat index are at a level where continued exposure to such levels would jeopardize the health of the employee.

-Note that (J) and (K) do not apply to employees who are first responders.
+Note that (K) and (L) do not apply to employees who are first responders.

 Family member includes the employee’s spouse or domestic partner and the following: